 The above rates include an e-collar and nail trim.
 Looking for spay or neuter prices for dogs?
 Please note that spay and neuter services for owned dogs are only available for households receiving a form of government assistance.
 See below for additional information

 *The Feral Cat Package is for cats received in a trap and includes the spay or neuter surgery, vaccinations, ear tip, deworming, flea and ear mite treatment.
+Free to community cats in Marion and Polk Counties only; the package for ferals outside our service area costs $43.
 Please note that feral cats will not receive a physical exam prior to surgery to determine fitness for receiving anesthesia.
 You may request an FELV/FIV Test at the time of surgery for $25.

 Special Rates with Proof of Government Assistance*: